neherlab/pangraph/docs/src/tutorials/tutorial_1.md

 wget https://github.com/neherlab/pangraph/raw/master/example_datasets/ecoli.fa.gz
 ```

-This is a single fasta file containing 10 entries.
-We chose to include no plasmids in the example dataset.
-Notice that it is not necessary for all of the data to be packed in a single fasta file.
+This is a single fasta file containing 10 fully assembled bacterial chromosomes, but no plasmids.
+Note that it is not necessary for all of the data to be packed in a single fasta file.
 One can also pass multiple fasta files (optionally gzipped) as input to the command to build a pangraph.

 ## Building the pangraph